nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 ## Jekyll

-If you have not used Jekyll before, see the Jekyll website for an intro.
+If you have not used Jekyll before, [see the Jekyll website for an intro](https://jekyllrb.com/tutorials/convert-site-to-jekyll/#what-is-a-jekyll-website).

-TL:dr: You create content: text in kramdown Markdown, add images or data, and save content in appropriate folders.
+TL:dr: You create content: mainly text in kramdown Markdown.
+Add images or data.
+Save content in appropriate folders.

 You commit (and push) the content, and run Jekyll from the command line.

-Jekyll creates the HTML versions of the pages.
-You don't need to edit any HTML manually.
+Jekyll creates the HTML versions of the pages, following the instructions in the theme to provide the layout, formatting and navigation. *You don't need to edit any HTML manually.*

 ## Documentation theme notes

 The nwisbeta.github.io site was set up following the documentation theme instructions.
-Some features are not yet in full use but are available for future iterations.
+Some features are not yet in use but are available for future iterations.

 Most content controls used on the nwisbeta site (for editing headers, footers, top and side navigation) appear in: